Johnny Grant (radio personality): Early life and career

 Grant was born in Goldsboro, North Carolina.
 He made his show business debut on the radio in 1939 as a local newscaster there.
 According to publicity released by the third annual Hollywood Film Festival in 1999:

-Grant joined the Army Air Corps during World War II, hosting a daily radio show in New York City for servicemen and women.
-During this time, he interviewed many entertainment stars who were in the city.
-After his discharge, he stayed in New York, working as a reporter for station WINS.

-Having moved to California, Grant appeared as a disc jockey on Los Angeles area radio stations KGIL (1949–50) and KMPC (1951–59).
+After World War II, Grant moved to California and appeared as a disc jockey on Los Angeles area radio stations KGIL (1949–50) and KMPC (1951–59).
 Along with Bing Crosby, Bob Hope and Frank Sinatra, Grant co-hosted the first national telethon ever produced, a fundraiser to help send America's athletes to the Helsinki Olympics in 1952.
 In the 1950s, he appeared in several films, often portraying uncredited fictional hosts.
-He played "Ed Harrison," an Ed Sullivan-type TV-show host, in the 1954 film White Christmas, and the Master of Ceremonies in the 1956 film The Girl Can't Help It.
+He played "Ed Harrison", an Ed Sullivan-type TV-show host, in the 1954 film White Christmas, and the Master of Ceremonies in the 1956 film The Girl Can't Help It.
+Grant also won two Emmy Awards.
+He appears in the documentary Confessions of a Superhero, complaining about people who dress as superheroes seeking tips on Hollywood Boulevard.

 Honorary Mayor of Hollywood

 Grant was named honorary Mayor of Hollywood in 1980 by the Hollywood Chamber of Commerce and held the position for the rest of his life.
 Grant was recommended for the position by the previous mayor of Hollywood, Monty Hall, the host of the hit game show Let's Make a Deal.

-Grant was perhaps best known for having hosted the more than 500 celebrities he inducted into the Hollywood Walk of Fame with stars in the sidewalk.
 Grant claimed that his mission in life was bringing the Hollywood story to everyone.
 He played host to red-carpet arrivals at the Oscars, appeared in bit parts in movies and produced the annual Hollywood Christmas Parade.
-Grant also won two Emmy Awards.

-In this capacity, he appears in the documentary Confessions of a Superhero, complaining about people who dress as superheroes seeking tips on Hollywood Boulevard.
+Grant said of all his accomplishments in Hollywood, he was most proud of three things: the Hollywood sign, the Walk of Fame and the Hollywood postmark.
+"We're not supposed to have one because we're not our own city," he said.
+"But I got it."